pulumi/examples/aws-ts-wordpress-fargate-rds/README.md

    ```

 1. Run `pulumi up` to preview and deploy changes.
 After the preview is shown you will be
    prompted if you want to continue or not.
-Note: If you set the `db_password` in the configuration as described above, you will not see the `RandomPassword` resource below.
+Note: If you set the `dbPassword` in the configuration as described above, you will not see the `RandomPassword` resource below.

    ```bash
    $ pulumi up